220 N. Bush Street,

-On September 24, 1936 it grand opening as Walker’s Theatre was announced in the Santa Ana Register.
+On September 24, 1936 its grand opening as Walker’s Theatre was announced in the Santa Ana Register.
 Charles Walker, veteran Santa Ana exhibitor, and his son Victor did a $75,000 remodeling which included the lowering of the floor.
-The result was an 884-seat house whose streamline exterior complimented the art deco City Hall next door.
+The result was an 884-seat house whose streamline exterior complimented the Art Deco style City Hall next door.
 Even the backs of the seats were streamlined with chrome bars to make them easy to see in the dark.
 Its opening attraction was Shirley Temple in “Poor Little Rich Girl” and a Joe E. Brown second feature.

-Charles Walker’s previous theatres in town included his Princess Theatre, Walker’s State (the West End) and the New Walker, which later became the Fox West Coast.
+Charles Walker’s previous theatres in town included his Princess Theatre, Walker’s State (the West End) and the New Walker Theatre, which later became the Fox West Coast Theatre.
 Walker also at one time owned the Surf Theatre in Huntington Beach.

 Just login to your account and subscribe to this theater